jeffreyski1234/projectV/StudentWebMVC/readme.txt

+UPDATE - 051320
+The repository now contains both projectV labelled /exampapp and the final exam labelled /StudentWebMVC The readme file below only relates to the ProjectV app as the StudentWebMVC app is a complete MVC rewrite of the below...but still utilizing the MySQL Database

 Readme

 One major modification is that spring framework and the springtestcontroller code was added to demonstrate spring in its entirety but is not necessary for functional project.